fbbgood/SymfuseX/README.md

 [3] Feng B M, Zhang Y Y, Niu N W J, et al. Defusedti: Interpretable drug target interaction prediction model with dual-branch encoder and multiview fusion[J].
 Future Generation Computer Systems, 2024, 161: 239-247.<br>
 [4] Ilse M, Tomczak J, Welling M. Attention-based deep multiple instance learning[C]//International conference on machine learning.
 PMLR, 2018: 2127-2136.<br>

-We sincerely thank the editor and the anonymous reviewers for their professional and constructive comments on this manuscript, and we extend our respectful regards and best wishes❤️.
+We sincerely thank the Editor and the anonymous reviewers for the time and effort they have devoted to improving the quality of this manuscript.
+We express our highest respect and best wishes in appreciation of their valuable contributions.❤️